 If your doctor suggested rectal prolapse surgery, then it is important for you to be prepared for the procedure.
 Here are some suggestions that you can follow to prepare for your rectal prolapse surgery.

-It may take you up to 4-6 weeks to recover completely after the surgery.
-Here are general guidelines to help you recover fast after laser rectal prolapse surgery.
+It may take you up to 4–6 weeks to recover completely after the surgery.
+Here are general guidelines to help you recover faster after laser rectal prolapse surgery:

 After undergoing rectal prolapse treatment through surgery, some lifestyle changes need to be made in order to ensure proper healing and prevent future occurrences.
 These changes include: